intel/libvpl/doc/spec/source/programming_guide/VPL_prg_hw.rst

 Work with Video Memory
 ----------------------

-To fully utilize the oneVPL acceleration capability, the application should support OS specific infrastructures.
+To fully utilize the |vpl_short_name| acceleration capability, the application should support OS specific infrastructures.
 If using Microsoft\* Windows\*, the application should support Microsoft DirectX\*.
-If using Linux\*, the application should support the VA API for Linux.
+If using Linux\*, the application should support the VA-API for Linux.

 The hardware acceleration support in an application consists of video memory support and acceleration device support.